 With math, you can use Apps on iPads or tablets, websites that provide fact fluency, MobyMax to assign standards that you know they are struggling with (and Moby also will provide lessons after assessments that your students are not proficient in as well).

 You can also assign activities and task cards via Google Classroom.
 Differentiate their topics based on the NWEA MAPS scores or use digital task cards as a spiral review and test prep.

 Creating a Google Classroom and sharing resources with your students via an iPad or Chromebooks is one of the best things you can do for organizing digital classroom resources and creating math interventions that are relative and engaging for your students.

 Need a little help?
-Sign up for my newsletter and get a free download that will help you assign a digital product to your students, provide some hands on math interventions, and give you some tips to make interventions easy for you to provide and fun for your students to work on!
-There is also a free set of task cards designed specifically for interventions or test prep:
+Sign up for my newsletter and get a free download that will help you assign a digital product to your students, provide some hands-on math interventions, and give you some tips to make interventions easy for you to provide and fun for your students to work on!
+There is also a free set of task cards designed specifically for interventions or MAPS testing practice:

-What more would like to learn to be able to implement a digital classroom or interactive math interventions in your classroom?
+What more would like to learn to be able to implement digital classroom resources or interactive math interventions in your classroom?
 Leave me a comment below 🙂